KevinBatdorf/image-filters/readme.txt

 = My browser seems locked up? =

 When processing a large or complex image, the browser may lock up during a single filter process.
 If you close the modal (even if you just press the x button while it's locked or press escape), it will safely stop after that single filter has completed.
 You can open/close the modal at any time without concern and previous filters are cached until reload.

+= wasmWebAssembly.instantiateStreaming console message =

+While it's not required, you can speed up the filter processing by making sure your server understands application/wasm files and serves them with the proper mime type.
+In Nginx, for example, you would add a directive like:
+`types {
+    application/wasm wasm;
+}`

 == Screenshots ==